capstone-kubernetes-aas/class-documents/3-success-measures-stakeholders.md

 - Install custom solutions for better management of clusters and viewing cluster status

-By the end of this success measure, team members will be able to manage the cluster from the management portal instead of through the CLI.
+By the end of this success measure, team members will be able to manage the cluster from the management portal instead of through a CLI.

 ### Develop a pipeline (part 1)